Classic gluten-free creamy and rich chocolate and coffee flavored tiramisu, dusted with cocoa powder and sprinkled with shaved dark chocolate.

 I used the gluten free chocolate lady fingers that we made yesterday, but there is no shame in buying a package of Schar’s lady fingers.
-They cost $6.00 for about 15 cookies, but they are readily available and sometimes you gotta do what you gotta do.
-You know?
+They cost $6.00 for about 15 cookies, but they are readily available.

 There are raw eggs in here.
 I have been eating and tasting recipes with raw eggs for decades and literally have never gotten sick.
 If you are concerned, just use pasteurized eggs and you’ll have no worries no worries at all.